Bigsy/vsc-edn-json/README.md

 # EDN-JSON Converter

 A Visual Studio Code extension that allows you to convert between JSON and EDN formats with visual feedback.
+The extension icon adapts to your VSCode theme - using a light variant in light themes and a dark variant in dark themes for optimal visibility.

 ## Features